-$(\mathbf{n})$ Т F If x.hashCode() == y.hashCode() evaluates to true, then x.equals(y) (a) 1 Г returns true. false (b) Т F ArrayList <string> is not a subtype of ArrayList<object>.
-(Recall that</object></string> String[] is a subtype of Object[].) true (c) Т F The expected time complexity to search for a value in a binary tree is $O(n)$ , assuming $n$ is the number of nodes in the tree. true (d) Т F A connected graph with $n$ nodes has at least $n-1$ edges. true (e) Т F A JButton in a GUI can be "listened to" by different actionPerformed procedures, so we can handle different actions on this button. true (f) Т F Iterative depth-first search maintains a stack of nodes that have been visited. false. maintains a set (g) Т F For both the adjacency-matrix and adjacency-list representations of a graph, the worst-case time complexity to process each neighbor of a node is $O(n)$ , where the graph has $n$ nodes and processing takes constant time. true.
-In the worst case, a node can have $O(n)$ edges leaving it. (h) Т F Quicksort can be written so that it is stable. false.
-The partition algorithm is inherently unstable.
+(a) Т F If x.hashCode() == y.hashCode() evaluates to true, then x.equals(y) (a) 1 T. returns true. (b) Т F ArrayList <string> is not a subtype of ArrayList<object>.
+(Recall that</object></string> String[] is a subtype of Object[].) (c) Т F The expected time complexity to search for a value in a binary tree is $O(n)$, assuming n is the number of nodes in the tree. (d) Т F A connected graph with n nodes has at least $n-1$ edges. (e) Т F A JButton in a GUI can be "listened to" by different actionPerformed procedures, so we can handle different actions on this button. (f) Т F Iterative depth-first search maintains a stack of nodes that have been visited. (g) Т F For both the adjacency-matrix and adjacency-list representations of a graph, the worst-case time complexity to process each neighbor of a node is $O(n)$, where the graph has n nodes and processing takes constant time. (h) Т F Quicksort can be written so that it is stable.

-(b) 6 points Choose the tightest asymptotic complexity from $O(n^2)$ , O(n), $O(n \log n)$ , and $O(\log n)$ for the following snippets of code:
+(b) 6 points Choose the tightest asymptotic complexity from $O(n^2)$, O(n), $O(n \log n)$, and $O(\log n)$ for the following snippets of code: